SafeGenes: Evaluating the Adversarial Robustness of Genomic Foundation Models: RESULTS

-To evaluate generalizability, we applied the same targeted soft prompt attack to the ARM dataset.
-The attack again targets benign variants, aiming to increase their PLLR and induce misclassification.
-Figure~\ref{fig:softprompt_targeted}(e) shows the PLLR distribution before and after the attack for both benign and pathogenic variants.
-As in CM, benign variants exhibit a rightward shift in PLLR, while the pathogenic distribution remains stable.
-This indicates that the attack retains its one-sided behavior across datasets.
-The $\Delta$PLLR violin plot in Figure~\ref{fig:softprompt_targeted}(f) further confirms this asymmetric effect.
-The benign class experiences a significant positive shift, while pathogenic variants show little change, consistent with the CM results.
 Figure~\ref{fig:softprompt_targeted}(g) shows that the AUPR drops from 0.83 to 0.79, reflecting degraded performance due to the increased false positive rate.
 This consistent performance drop across datasets demonstrates that the attack generalizes.
 Finally, Figure~\ref{fig:softprompt_targeted}(h) presents the $\Delta$PLLR waterfall plot for benign ARM variants.
 Again, we observe that while many benign samples shift modestly, a subset displays extreme increases in PLLR—evidence that the soft prompt focuses on high-impact samples even in new distributions.

 These results demonstrate that the targeted attack is not only effective in CM but also generalizes to ARM, indicating a broader vulnerability in model confidence estimation across datasets.